IndhuPriyaT/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
-Thus, to Write and execute ALP on fundamental arithmetic and logical operations is successfully executed
+Thus, to write and execute ALP on fundamental arithmetic and logical operations is successfully executed